 If you’re concerned you may have depression, it’s important to reach out to a mental health provider for help.

-If appropriate, a psychiatry provider can prescribe medication such as Bupropion XL (generic for Wellbutrin XL) or one of several SSRIs.
+If appropriate, a psychiatry provider can prescribe medication so that you can buy bupropion online (generic for Wellbutrin XL) or one of several SSRIs.

 Kate Hagerty is a board-certified Family Nurse Practitioner with over a decade of healthcare experience.
 She has worked in critical care, community health, and as a retail health provider.